 Unfortunately, people are unaware that they can be charged with a DWI as well as resisting arrest.
 When you find yourself facing these charges it is best to contact a DWI attorney that is experienced in these types of situations.
 You can get a free consultation by contacting Law Offices of Richard C. McConathy by email or calling them at (972) 233-5700.

-Richard C. McConathy and his team have years of experienced in dealing with similar DWI arrest cases.
+Richard C. McConathy and his team have years of experience in dealing with similar DWI arrest cases.
 The attorneys at Law Offices of Richard C. McConathy are ready to start assisting you immediately and will do everything in their power to put you in a more favorable position.